KoreaLogicDay/KoreaLogicDay.github.io/2026/index.md

 ## Schedule

-The event will take place on **January 14th, 2026**, with presentations scheduled from **1 PM to 6:00 PM**, followed by a banquet that will continue until approximately 8:00 PM.
+The event will take place on **January 14th, 2026**, with presentations scheduled from **1 PM to 6 PM**, followed by a banquet that will continue **until approximately 8 PM**.
 A detailed schedule will be announced soon.
 There is no fee for the banquet, but please indicate whether you will attend when registering.

 ## Registration